auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 <img src="img/viper-architecture.png">

 - **View** - It's the interface layer, which means UIKit files (including UIViewController).
-At this point, it's quite clear that UIViewController subclasses should belong to the View layer in a more decoupled architecture.
-In VIPER, things are basically the same of those in MVVM: views are responsible for displaying what the presenter asks them to, and to transmit user input back to the Presenter.
+At this point, it's quite clear that UIViewController subclasses should belong to the view layer in a more decoupled architecture.
+In VIPER, things are basically the same of those in MVVM: views are responsible for displaying what the presenter asks them to, and to transmit user input back to the presenter.

 - **Interactor** - Contains the business logic that are described by the use cases in the application.
-The interactor is responsible for fetching data from the model layer (using network or local database), and its implementation is totally independent of the UI.
+The interactor is responsible for fetching data from the model layer (using network or local database), and its implementation is totally independent of the user interface.
 It's important to remember that network and database managers are not part of VIPER, so they are treated as separated dependencies.

 - **Presenter** - Contains view logic to format data to be displayed.
 In MVVM, this is part of the job done by the ViewModelController in our example.
-The Presenter receives data from the Interactor and carry it to the View.
+The presenter receives data from the interactor, creates a view model instance and carry it to the View.
 Also, it reacts to user inputs, asking for more data or sending it back to the Interactor.

-- **Entity** - Has part of the responsibilities of the Model layer in the other architectures.
-Entities are plain data objects, with no business logic, managed by the Interactor.
+- **Entity** - Has part of the responsibilities of the model layer in the other architectures.
+Entities are plain data objects, with no business logic, managed by the interactor and by the data managers.

 - **Router** - The navigation logic of the application.
-It might not seem an important layer, but if you have to reuse the same iPhone views in a iPad, the only thing that might change is the way that the views are presented.
+It might not seem an important layer, but if you have to reuse the same iPhone views in a iPad application, the only thing that might change is the way that the views are presented.
 This lets your other layers untouched, and the Router is responsible for the navigation flow in each situation.

 Comparing to MVVM, Viper has a few key differences in the distribution of responsibilities:
-- It introduces Router, the layer responsible for the navigation flow, removing it from the View.
+- It introduces router, the layer responsible for the navigation flow, removing it from the View.
-- Entities are plain data structures, transferring the access logic that usually belongs to Model to the Interactor.
+- Entities are plain data structures, transferring the access logic that usually belongs to model to the interactor.
 - ViewModelController responsibilities are shared among Interactor and Presenter.

 Again, it's time to get the hands dirty and explore the VIPER architecture with an example app.
 For the sake of simplicity, we will explore only the Contact List module.
 The code for the Add Contact module can be found in the starter project (_VIPER Contacts Starter_ folder in [this repository](https://github.com/auth0-tutorials/mvvm_viper/)).